kdgm/ri_cal/README.md

 #### Times, Time zones, and Floating Times

-RFC2445 describes three different kinds of DATE-TIME values with respect to time zones:
+`RFC2445` describes three different kinds of `DATE-TIME` values with respect to time zones:

 1. date-times with a local time.
 These have no actual time zone, instead they are to be interpreted in the local time zone of the viewer.
 These floating times are used for things like the New Years celebration which is observed at local midnight whether you happen to be in Paris, London, or New York.

-2. date-times with UTC time.
+2. date-times with `UTC` time.
 An application would either display these with an indication of the time zone, or convert them to the viewer's time zone, perhaps depending on user settings.

 3. date-times with a specified time zone.

-RiCal can be given ruby Time, DateTime, or Date objects for the value of properties requiring an iCalendar DATE-TIME value.
+`RiCal` can be given ruby `Time`, `DateTime`, or `Date` objects for the value of properties requiring an `iCalendar` `DATE-TIME` value.
 It can also be given a string

-Note that a date only DATE-TIME value has no time zone by definition, effectively such values float and describe a date as viewed by the user in his/her local time zone.
+Note that a date only `DATE-TIME` value has no time zone by definition, effectively such values float and describe a date as viewed by the user in his/her local time zone.

-When a Ruby Time or DateTime instance is used to set properties with with a DATE-TIME value, it needs to determine which of the three types it represents.
-RiCal is designed to make use of the TimeWithZone support which has been part of the ActiveSupport component of Ruby on Rails since Rails 2.2.
-However it's been carefully designed not to require Rails or ActiveSupport, but to dynamically detect the presence of the TimeWithZone support.
+When a Ruby `Time` or `DateTime` instance is used to set properties with with a `DATE-TIME` value, it needs to determine which of the three types it represents. `RiCal` is designed to make use of the `TimeWithZone` support which has been part of the `ActiveSupport` component of `Ruby on Rails` since `Rails 2.2`.
+However it's been carefully designed not to require `Rails` or `ActiveSupport`, but to dynamically detect the presence of the `TimeWithZone` support.

-RiCal adds accessor methods for a tzid attribute to the Ruby Time, and DateTime classes as well as a set_tzid method which sets the tzid attribute and returns the receiver for convenience in building calendars.
-If ActiveSupport::TimeWithZone is defined, a tzid instance method is defined which returns the identifier of the time zone.
+`RiCal` adds accessor methods for a `tzid` attribute to the Ruby `Time`, and `DateTime` classes as well as a `set_tzid` method which sets the `tzid` attribute and returns the receiver for convenience in building calendars.
+If `ActiveSupport::TimeWithZone` is defined, a `tzid` instance method is defined which returns the identifier of the time zone.

-When the value of a DATE-TIME property is set to a value, the following processing occurs:
+When the value of a `DATE-TIME` property is set to a value, the following processing occurs:

-* If the value is a string, then it must be a valid rfc 2445 date or datetime string optionally preceded by a parameter specification e.g
+* If the value is a string, then it must be a valid `RFC2445` `date` or `datetime` string optionally preceded by a parameter specification e.g

-`20010911`  will be interpreted as a date
+  * `20010911`  will be interpreted as a date

-`20090530T123000Z`  will be interpreted as the time May 30, 2009 at 12:30:00 UTC
+  * `20090530T123000Z`  will be interpreted as the time May 30, 2009 at 12:30:00 UTC

-`20090530T123000`  will be interpreted as the time May 30, 2009 with a floating time zone
+  * `20090530T123000`  will be interpreted as the time May 30, 2009 with a floating time zone

-`TZID=America/New_York:20090530T123000`  will be interpreted as the time May 30, 2009 in the time zone identified by "America/New_York"
+  * `TZID=America/New_York:20090530T123000`  will be interpreted as the time May 30, 2009 in the time zone identified by "America/New_York"

-* If the value is a Date it will be interpreted as that date
+* If the value is a `Date` it will be interpreted as that date
-* If the value is a Time, DateTime, or TimeWithZone then the tzid attribute will determine the time zone.
-If tzid returns nil then the default tzid will be used.
+* If the value is a `Time`, `DateTime`, or `TimeWithZone` then the `tzid` attribute will determine the time zone.
+If `tzid` returns nil then the default `tzid` will be used.

-#### Default TZID
+#### Default `TZID`

-The PropertyValue::DateTime class has a default_tzid attribute which is initialized to "UTC".
+The `PropertyValue::DateTime` class has a `default_tzid` attribute which is initialized to `UTC`.

-The Component::Calendar class also has a default_tzid attribute, which may be set, but if it is not set the default_tzid of the PropertyValue::DateTime class will be used.
+The `Component::Calendar` class also has a `default_tzid` attribute, which may be set, but if it is not set the `default_tzid` of the `PropertyValue::DateTime` class will be used.

-To set the interpreting of Times and DateTimes which have no tzid as floating times, set the default_tzid for Component::Calendar and/or PropertyValue::DateTime to :floating.
+To set the interpreting of `Time`s and `DateTime`s which have no `tzid` as floating times, set the `default_tzid` for `Component::Calendar` and/or `PropertyValue::DateTime` to `:floating`.

-Also note that time zone identifiers are not standardized by RFC 2445.
-For an RiCal originated calendar time zone identifiers recognized by the TZInfo gem, or the TZInfo implementation provided by ActiveSupport as the case may be may be used.
-The valid time zone identifiers for a non-RiCal generated calendar imported into RiCalendar are determined by the VTIMEZONE compoents within the imported calendar.
+Also note that time zone identifiers are not standardized by `RFC2445`.
+For an `RiCal` originated calendar time zone identifiers recognized by the `TZInfo` gem, or the `TZInfo` implementation provided by `ActiveSupport` as the case may be may be used.
+The valid time zone identifiers for a non-`RiCal` generated calendar imported into `RiCalendar` are determined by the `VTIMEZONE` compoents within the imported calendar.

 If you use a timezone identifer within a calendar which is not defined within the calendar it will detected at the time you try to convert a timezone.
-In this case an InvalidTimezoneIdentifier error will be raised by the conversion method.
+In this case an `InvalidTimezoneIdentifier` error will be raised by the conversion method.

-To explicitly set a floating time you can use the method #with_floating_timezone on Time or DateTime instances as in
+To explicitly set a floating time you can use the method `#with_floating_timezone` on `Time` or `DateTime` instances as in

 ```ruby
 event.dtstart = Time.parse("1/1/2010 00:00:00").with_floating_timezone